 If you tie flies, you know that you get a special thrill when a fish takes one of your creations.
 Multiply that feeling by about a hundred and you’ll know how you will feel when you cast a fly and land a fish with a fly rod that you built.
 If you can ties flies, you probably have the finger dexterity and and small muscle control needed to build a fly rod.
 The links below will take you through the process.

-Mike Arnold and Jarold Benson are the instructors for NKFF Rod-Building and Rod Refurbishing classes.
+Mike Arnold, Tom Tveten and Jarold Benson are the instructors for NKFF Rod-Building and Rod Refurbishing classes.
 We don’t schedule specific dates for classes because we try to tailor the classes with the schedules of our participants.
-Instead, Mike and Jarold announce that they plan a class and then poll the interested parties to find a schedule for six sessions that any three or four students and one instructor can all make.
+Instead, Mike, Tom and Jarold announce that they plan a class and then poll the interested parties to find a schedule for six sessions that any three or four students and one instructor can all make.
 That then becomes the current rod-building class.
 As soon as it is over, we announce another class and repeat the scheduling process.
 We have found that through this process we can offer the class to more people throughout the year.
-We have done as many as seven Rod-Building Classes in a single year.
+For 2019 we will start a new rod-building (or re-building) class on the 3rd day of each ODD-NUMBERED month (Jan, Mar, May, Jul and Sep).
+All six sessions will be completed by the end of the following EVEN-Numbered month.
+We decided not to start a class in November because the end of the year has enough going on.

 Interested ?
 Email us HERE